fneziri/Programming_with_Data/README.md

 Code for the Programming with Data module coursework, including:

-- Creating of a function to generate n number of records (according to a predefined specification for the data)
+- Creating a function to generate n number of records (according to a predefined specification for the data)

 - Running analytics to search for and plot abnormal results and creating frequency histograms